 I can’t say that I’ve dreamed of my wedding dress since I was a little girl—I’ve always been more of a tomboy—but after my fiancé put my Great Grandmother’s vintage engagement ring on it and I sent out my recycled paper save the dates by Paper Culture (so official—ah!), I knew I had to start thinking about an ethical bridal gown.
 I don’t really enjoy shopping, so if I was going to be true to myself about what I (not everyone else) wanted—the whole bring your Mom, Grandma and bridesmaids to appointments and have brunch thing—wasn’t in my future.
 So where did that leave me?
-Finding my wedding dress all by myself?
+Finding my Maine wedding videographer and wedding dress all by myself?
 Heck yeah!

 I also can’t say that I spent a lot of time finding my bridal designer because the decision happened really quickly and there was zero waffling.
 I was simply looking for an elegant and understated gown I’d feel proud wearing, and one that was designed ethically by an artisan who valued people and planet.